microsoft/Kusto-Query-Language/doc/rowcumsumfunction.md

 ---
 title: row_cumsum() - Azure Data Explorer
-description: This article describes row_cumsum() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the row_cumsum() function to calculate the cumulative sum of a column in a serialized row set. ms.reviewer: alexans ms.topic: reference ms.date: 01/19/2023
 ---
 # row_cumsum()